With Earth

 Waste emissions and recycling ratio

-While gradually reducing total emissions, the recycling rate has reached 98% by the 2023 fiscal year.
-Target: Sansha Electric Manufacturing and domestic group companies.
+Total waste emissions have been gradually decreasing, while the recycling rate has reached 97.9% in fiscal year 2024.
+Target: Sansha Electric Manufacturing Co., Ltd. and domestic group companies

 Our plants have been using reusable shipping containers and taking other actions in an effort to minimize waste emissions from business activities and to reduce packing materials and cushioning materials.
 In the future, at the Okayama Plant, we will successively replace plastic packing materials with cardboard for new products in a bid to reduce plastic consumption.